Luis Benítes

-Luis Enrique Benítes Vargas (born 9 July 1996) is a Peruvian footballer who plays as a forward for Cienciano in the Peruvian Primera División.
+Luis Enrique Benítes Vargas (born 9 July 1996) is a Peruvian footballer who plays as a forward for Asociación Deportiva Tarma in the Peruvian Primera División.

 He has played over 200 games in the Peruvian Primera División and scored over 30 goals, for Defensor La Bocana, Alianza Atlético, Carlos A. Mannucci, Sport Huancayo and Cienciano.
 He was the top scorer of the 2022 season with 19 goals in 35 games for Sport Huancayo.

 Early and personal life

 Born in Piura, Benítes earned the nickname 'Chin' from his younger sister.
 His father played football for clubs in northern Peru such as Juan Aurich, Atlético Torino and Atlético Grau.
 The elder Benítes reflected to his son that this career had not gone well due to a lack of dedication.

 Benítes's football heroes were William Chiroque and Yoshimar Yotún.
 In 2022, through a couple of mutual friends and teammates, he received a pair of the latter's boots and wore them in his top-scoring season.

 Aged 14, Benítes trialled for Club Deportivo Universidad César Vallejo in Trujillo.
 Homesick and missing his future wife Xiomara Serrano, he left the training camp and returned to Piura.
 Benítes began his career at Deportivo UNP in his local district league.
 At 16, he was paid 60-80 Peruvian soles per game and rewarded with a duck or a hen for scoring.

 Benítes and Serrano became parents to a son, named after the Brazilian forward Adriano.